ocadotechnology/pagerduty-grafana-datasource/RELEASING.md

 1. Please navigate to "settings > secrets > actions" within your repo to create secrets.
 2. Click "New repository secret"
-3. Name the secret "GRAFANA_API_KEY"
+3. Name the secret "GRAFANA_ACCESS_POLICY_TOKEN"
-4. Paste your Grafana Cloud API key in the Secret field
+4. Paste your Grafana Cloud Access token in the Secret field
 5. Click "Add secret"

 #### Push a version tag